 Today’s learning adventure led to an unexpected conversation about evolution and a video.
 A video about evolution was our random science plan for today.

-Today’s science was a trip to our community garden plot and a video about human evolution.
+Also, for science was a trip to our community garden plot where we observed insects.

-I suspect that my kids retain more when they lead the lesson.
-To be continued.
+In addition, I suspect that my kids retain more when they lead the lesson.

 I think unschooling is a method to consider when homeschooling with a toddler in the mix.